darkhz/adbtuifm/README.md

 adbtuifm is a TUI file manager for ADB.

 It supports:
-- Copy, move, and delete operations on the ADB device
+- Copy, move, and delete operations on the ADB device and the local machine
-- Transferring files between the ADB device and the local machine
+- Transferring files/folders between the ADB device and the local machine
-- Copying and pasting files on the local machine

-Only file-by-file operations are supported at the moment.
-Operating on directories is not supported and will throw errors if attempted.

 It has been tested only on Linux.
 Windows/Mac is currently not supported.

 Note that this is an experimental release, so expect bugs.